anuprulez/tool-resource-prediction/README.md

 ### Saved data
 By setting "--save" when running the "main.py" the training results, train set, test set and the trained model will be saved in distinct files.
-The trained model is hereby saved as an ONNX-file to the "saved_models" directory inside the "src" folder.
+The trained model is hereby saved as an ONNX-file & as a .joblib-file to the "saved_models" directory inside the "src" folder.
 The training results, train set & test set are saved to the "saved_data" directory inside the "src" folder.

 The training results hereby have the following format: